Year of tha Boomerang

 "Year of tha Boomerang" is a song by American rock band Rage Against the Machine.
 It originally appeared in the film and on the soundtrack of Higher Learning in 1994 and was eventually included on their second studio album, Evil Empire (1996).
 On the back of the soundtrack, the song is called "Year of the Boomerang".
 Although the track was released as a promotional radio CD single, it was never given a domestic release.

 "Year of the Boomerang" made its live debut at Cal State Dominguez Hills in Carson, California on April 29, 1994.

-Spelling

-The track was re-recorded and included on their second studio album, Evil Empire in 1996.
-The spelling of the track was then altered to "Year of tha Boomerang".
-The same spelling is used in the Evil Empire liner notes and lyrics to every song for nearly every instance of the word.

-The Higher Learning and album versions are slightly different.
-While the original version has a more prominent bass and hip-hop feel, the Evil Empire version's guitars are mixed significantly heavier.

 Personnel

 Written in the liner notes as Guilty Parties: